mehmandarov/mehmandarov.github.io/_posts/2019-07-01-microprofile-101-part1.markdown

 In my previous two posts, I have been describing parts of a system for "checking-in" to a location using QR codes in Java.
 We started with [generating QR codes][1], followed by [generating PDF files][2].

 Now, I would like to focus on building microservices around that functionality.
 We will be creating a few HTTP end-points built with [MicroProfile][4].
-I will be using next few posts as an opportunity to show off some of the features that you will be getting out of the box or with minimal effort using MicroProfile.
+I will be using the next few posts as an opportunity to show off some of the features that you will be getting out of the box or with minimal effort using MicroProfile.

 ## Getting started